duongdang15/duongdang15/README.md

 - 👋 Hi, I’m Dang Duong
-- 👀 I’m interested in building any time of software
+- 👀 I’m interested in building any type of software
 - 🌱 I’m currently learning Cloud and Distributed Systems
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: duongminhvietdang@gmail.com / 518-930-3613